wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

     ```

     !!!
 Note
         - Add this configuration only if you wish to configure WSO2 Identity Server to send confirmation emails.
-See [Configure the Email Sending Module]({{base_path}}/deploy/configure-email-sending/) for more information
+See [Configure the Email Sending Module]({{base_path}}/deploy/configure-email-sending/) for more information.
         - Alternatively, you can use your own email managing mechanism.